jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Techvolution is a philosophy book, but I don't directly reference past philosophies.
 Like any topic, it takes some practice to read.
 However, I thought it might help to study the subject a little.
 Below are snippets from two influential philosophers.

-One who hated Rousseau's ideas, and another who loved them.
+One who hated Rousseau's ideas, and another who loved them:

-===
+---

   >SINCE the time that learning began to flourish there has been a common opinion maintained which affirms: "Mankind is naturally endowed and born with freedom, and at liberty to choose what form of government it please, and that the power which any one man has over others was at first bestowed according to the discretion of the people."